 There is no doubt that video is king when it comes to social media.
 Over the years, a move towards video has slowly crept up and now is in full effect.
 Video posts regularly attract more attention with higher numbers of engagement and interaction.
-With more attention on your posts, video creation is a no brainer for all content creators including those managing a social media strategy for hotels.
+With more focus on your posts, video creation is a no brainer for all content creators, including those managing a social media strategy for hotels.

-Click the plus sign to add a project
+Click the plus sign to add a project.

-Choose the video option
+Choose the video option.

 Add a title or skip

-Choose a template or start from scratch
+Choose a template or start from scratch.

-Click the plus sign to add media
+Click the plus sign to add media.

-Choose your media, for this example we are going to turn a still image into a video but if you have videos to add, this would be the place to do so.
+Choose your media, for this example we are going to turn a still image into a video, but if you have videos to add, this would be the place to do so.

 If you have a second image or video to add, click on the page you choose to add it to and repeat the same steps.

-Once you find your perfect image load it on the page.
-If your image is vertical, it will be cropped to accommodate the page.
+Once you find your perfect image load it on the page, if your image is vertical, it will be cropped to accommodate the page.

 Now to add text, click the plus sign in the middle of the screen.

-For this purpose we will be using the text feature.
+For this purpose, we will be using the text feature.

 Type in your message in the text box and adjust the size using the plus and minus icons above the text.
-Although you cannot choose the exact size of your text you get several options using these buttons.
+Although you cannot choose the exact size of your text, you get several options using these buttons.

 Once you are happy with the basic layout of your text, it's time to choose a theme.
 The themes are important because they are what controls the font and color of your project.
-Although there is no direct way to change the fonts and colors, changing these themes will also change both of these aspects, but remember it's a package and it all comes together.
-This software is supposed to be very simple so instead of having a plethora of options, they get bunched into themes.
+Although there is no direct way to change the fonts and colors, changing these themes will also change both of these aspects, but remember, it's a package, and it all comes together.
+This software is supposed to be very simple, so instead of having a plethora of options, they get bunched into themes.

-Now that you're happy with your video you can use the options at the center of the top page to preview it, see how the transition looks between slides to make sure everything looks good and go ahead and download it.
+Now that you're happy with your video, you can use the options at the center of the top page to preview it, see how the transition looks between slides to make sure everything looks good and go ahead and download it.